top of page

 Dunn, James D. G. The Theology of Paul the Apostle.
 Grand Rapids: Eerdmans, 2006.

 Ferguson, Everett.
 Backgrounds of Early Christianity.
-Third ed.
+3rd ed.
 Grand Rapids: Eerdmans, 2003.

 Horsley, Richard A., ed.
 Paul and Empire: Religion and Power in Roman Imperial Society.
-Horsham, PA: Trinity Press International, 1997.
+Horsham, PA: Trinity, 1997.

 Hurtado, Larry W. The Earliest Christian Artifacts: Manuscripts and Christian Origins.
 Grand Rapids: Eerdmans, 2006.